 Safe transportation is very much part of our six-point plan.
 Coronavirus has broadened the definition of the term 'safe travel' and so it is important to know that we are your guardian are following all the necessary government guidance.
 Our drivers continue to uphold our Covid-19 Driver and Passenger Safety Policy a policy and so we can reassure parents that Covid-safety, as well as road-safety, will be our drivers' top priority.
 Please contact us if you would like to view a copy of our Driver Policy and Charter.

-As of 17 May students arriving from countries on the Green list do not need to quarantine on arrival however Bright World is still able to provide safe, comfortable quarantine for our students who are arriving from Amber countries.
+Students arriving from countries on the Green list do not need to quarantine on arrival however Bright World is still able to provide safe, comfortable quarantine for our students who are arriving from Amber countries.
 Students arriving from countries on the red list must quarantine at their boarding school and you can find out more about the entry requirements on our pre-departure page for arrivals.
+Students arriving from Amber countries do not need to quarantine as of 19th July if they are fully vaccinated under the UK vaccination programme

 Rules for quarantine changed in December 2020 and students now have the chance to leave sooner by taking part in the 'Testing for Release' scheme.
 This involves taking a test on day 5 of Quarantine.
 If the test is negative then they no longer need to isolate.
-Tests could take up to 72 hours to be returned.
+Tests could take up to 72 hours to be returned or we can help students travel to a test site so they can leave quarantine even sooner.
 Find out more here - Test to Release Scheme.

 Whilst quarantining with Bright World, students benefit from comfortable accommodation in risk-assessed host families.